Get ready for lower temperatures. Winter-proof your home

-You’ll fine them in airing cupboards, next to your boiler (between the boiler and hot water tank), or under your kitchen and bathroom sinks.
+You’ll find them in airing cupboards, next to your boiler (between the boiler and hot water tank), or under your kitchen and bathroom sinks.

-Even with your heating running efficiently and your roof insulated, you lose heat through your doors and windows.
+Even with your heating running efficiently and your roof insulated, you can still lose heat through your doors and windows.

 Draught excluders are a cheap and effective way of winter-proofing your doorways.

-Cracked or lost roof tiles can lead to leaks and flooding.
+Cracked or missing roof tiles can lead to leaks and flooding.
 And they can even invalidate your home insurance if improper upkeep leads to weather damage.